countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

 ## Principles

-1. Ship working code every sprint.
-Don't allow "work in progress" to not be release.
+1. Ship working code every sprint, and get feedback from real users.
+Don't allow "work in progress" to not be released.
 Instead, plan your work so it's releasable every 2 weeks or _ideally, every day_.
 2. Make sure everyone's clear on the _Objective of the work_.
 3. _Communicate_ with your project team about how you're  least once a day about how you're reaching the objective.